 Now, a research team, headed by the Max Born Institute, has provided the hypothetical and experimental foundation to interpret such kinds of spectroscopic signals.
-The study results have been reported in
+The study results have been reported in Physical Review Letters.

 The study of light-matter interaction is one of the most robust methods to help physicists to interpret the microscopic realm.
 With regards to magnetic materials, plenty of information can be recovered through optical spectroscopy in which the energy of the separate light particles—photons—induces inner shell electrons to higher energies.
 The reason is this kind of method makes it possible to achieve the magnetic properties individually for the varied types of atoms present in the magnetic material and allows researchers to figure out the role and interaction of the varied constituents.